billyjitsu/oev_example/README.md

 - The `bidAmount` is the amount we are willing to bid to win the auction over anybody else that may bid on the same price.

 - The `bidDetails` contains the Proxy address of the price feed we want to update, a condition of greater or lower than a specific price, the price we want to update at, which address will be doing the update of the price feed (our deployed multiCall address), and some padding for randomness.
-This is required to be in a bytes format, so much be encoded through a function.
+This is required to be in a bytes format, so must be encoded through a function.

 - The `maxCollateralAmount` is the collateral you are willing to put up for your bid.
 On testnet, this is 0.
-Not collateral required.
+No collateral required.

-- The `maxProtocalFeeAmount` is the fee you are willing to pay back to the protocol/dapp.
+- The `maxProtocolFeeAmount` is the fee you are willing to pay back to the protocol/dapp.
 On testnet, this is 0.
 No Fee required.

 - The `expirationTimestamp` is how long you are willing to keep this bid.